 They were battered, beaten, in more than one case, more than a little broken, but they were still unbowed.
 She grinned, and Francis swore that the grin was one that would make Death himself hesitate in trying to harvest their souls.
 Louis's rifle barked once, and in the distance a Hunter, its paws having just graced the ground, slumped and kissed the asphalt.
 The sniper began taking aim at the second Hunter.

-The infected would descend upon them, in ravening hordes or with snap attacks and ambushes led by the "special" infected.
-The survivors would stand and gun them down till the bullets ran out, beat them back with rifle butts, bayonets and Ka-Bars and if it came down to it, bludgeon them the hordes to a bloody pulp with their bare hands.
+The Infected would descend upon them, in ravening hordes or with snap attacks and ambushes led by the "special" infected.
+The survivors would stand and gun them down till the bullets ran out, beat them back with rifle butts, bayonets and knives and if it came down to it, bludgeon them the hordes to a bloody pulp with their bare hands.
 They are survivors.
 They are the genuine Disciples of the Apocalypse.